 - Local lunch during trek from Day 4 till Day 6

 - Local Spitian Guide on all days (He will return back to Kaza from Batal on Day 8)

 - All entry fees to monasteries in Spiti (if any)

 What is NOT included in the tour

-- Snacks and beverages (except the ones with meals)
+- Snacks, beverages and Lunch (except the ones with meals)

 - Any kind of insurance

 - Any kind of cost which is not mentioned in the cost includes above